sbha/dfnames/README.md

 # dfnames
 ## Overview
 Functions to work with data frame names.
-Prints data frame variable/column names in the console in an easy to copy and paste format.
+Prints data frame column names in the console in an easy to copy and paste format.
 Converts data frame name formats to snake_case, PaschalCase, or camelCase.

 ## Usage
 ```r